-Threat/Intimidation \ (TRE) - SESIR - Level III / 35 - An incident where there was no physical contact between the offender and victim, but the victim felt that physical harm could have occurred based on verbal or nonverbal communication by the offender.
+Threat/Intimidation (TRE) - SESIR - Level III / 35 - An incident where there was no physical contact between the offender and victim, but the victim reasonably believed that physical harm could have occurred based on verbal or nonverbal communication by the offender.
 This includes nonverbal threats and verbal threats of physical harm which are made in person, electronically or through any other means.

-Tobacco \ (TBC) - SESIR - Level IV / 11 - The possession, use, distribution, or sale of tobacco or nicotine products on school grounds, at school-sponsored events, or on school transportation by any person under the age of 21.
+Tobacco (TBC) - SESIR - Level IV / 11 - The possession, sale, purchase, distribution, or use of tobacco or nicotine products on school grounds, at school-sponsored events, or on school transportation by any person under the age of 21.
 Tobacco incidents cannot be Drug-related.

-Trespassing \ (TRS) - SESIR - Level III / 36 - To enter or remain on school grounds/campus, school transportation, or at a school-sponsored event/off campus, without authorization or invitation and with no lawful purpose for entry.
+Trespassing (TRS) - SESIR - Level III / 36 - To enter or remain on school grounds/campus, school transportation, or at a school-sponsored event/off campus, without authorization or invitation and with no lawful purpose for entry.
+Only incidents involving a student currently under suspension or expulsion, or incidents where any offender (student or non-student) was previously issued an official trespass warning by school officials, or where any offender was arrested for trespass are required to be reported in SESIR.
+Trespass incidents that did not have a prior official warning, did not result in arrest, or did not involve students under suspension or expulsion should be reported as locally defined incidents according to district policies.